Access the Code of Practice online

 This coating system is most commonly used for pressed metal tiles.

 Where a coating is applied to a Metallic coated steel or Aluminium substrate after the profile of the roofing sheet has been formed is referred to as a Post-Painted Factory Applied Finish.
-The metallic substrate may have a coil coated primer, coil coated anti-finger print coating, a factory applied post painted primer or be cleaned and treated to suit the application of the coatings in a factory environment.
+The metallic substrate may have a coil-coated primer, coil-coated anti-fingerprint coating, a factory-applied post-painted primer or be cleaned and treated to suit the application of the coatings in a factory environment.

 Chalking is the result of erosion of the surface coating and slight colour changes may occur as the surface resin is eroded.
-The extent of change depends on pigments used and also the gloss level, a coating that started out as a matt finish will change very little while a gloss finish will appear to have changed more.
+The extent of change depends on the pigments used and also the gloss level, a coating that started as a matt finish will change very little while a gloss finish will appear to have changed more.

 A clear coating is applied to the granules during the coating process, which helps bond the granules into the adhesive base coating and provides a robust surface reducing any damage during the transportation and installation process.
 As this clear coat weathers, it exposes the natural or coated surface of the granules, which is slightly duller than the initial finish.